EuroProofNet/europroofnet.github.io/_pages/WG1/Oct2022/meeting.md

 - [Frédéric Blanqui](https://blanqui.gitlabpages.inria.fr/) merged in the [Lambdapi standard library](https://github.com/fblanqui/lib) the [work](https://github.com/fblanqui/lib/pull/5) of Quentin Buzet on the formalization of the Coq SSReflect libraries [ssrnat](https://github.com/math-comp/math-comp/blob/master/mathcomp/ssreflect/ssrnat.v) on natural numbers and [seq](https://github.com/math-comp/math-comp/blob/master/mathcomp/ssreflect/seq.v) on polymorphic lists.
 He also merged the formalization of [binary integers](https://github.com/fblanqui/lib/pull/1) of Quentin Garchery, after having removed its dependency to the calculus of constructions: the formalization is now in first-order logic.
 Frédéric also worked with Julien Narboux and Predrag Janičić on the representation in Lambdapi of the proofs of coherent logic.
 Finally, he worked on [isabelle_dedukti](https://github.com/Deducteam/isabelle_dedukti) too.

-- Théo Winterhalter worked with Jesper Cockx on describing an alternative description of Dedukti inside Lambdapi itself.
+- Théo Winterhalter worked with Jesper Cockx on describing an alternative description of Dedukti inside [Lambdapi](https://github.com/Deducteam/lambdapi) itself.
 This work on design was also about understanding both Dedukti and Lambdapi both as tools and theories.

 - Michael Färber and François Thiré worked on the definition of a Dedukti standard.
-Dedukti is a language which is implemented by three various active tools: Lambdapi: a proof assistant on top of Dedukti implemented in OCaml, Dkcheck: the original checker for Dedukti implemented in OCaml, Kontroli: another type checker for Dedukti implemented in Rust.
+Dedukti is a language which is implemented by three various active tools: [Lambdapi](https://github.com/Deducteam/lambdapi): a proof assistant on top of Dedukti implemented in OCaml, [dkcheck](https://github.com/Deducteam/Dedukti): the original checker for Dedukti implemented in OCaml, [Kontroli](https://github.com/01mf02/kontroli-rs): another type checker for Dedukti implemented in Rust.
 Each of those three languages recognizes a common subset of the language.
 The purpose of the first version of the standard is to have a language which is compatible with the three versions.